 For current information on openings and available spaces, please contact Tracy Eyler at Child and Family Studies at email@example.com or call 360-992-2393.

-Due to reduced classroom sizes of 8 children per classroom, CFS has limited availability.
+Due to reduced classroom sizes per public health guidelines, CFS has limited availability.

 Are the computer labs open?